uhthomas/automata/docs/smart/README.md

 # S.M.A.R.T

-S.M.A.R.T information from drives operated by automata.
+S.M.A.R.T information from disks operated by automata.

 | Model           | WWN                                                 |
 | --------------- | --------------------------------------------------- |